China unveils world's longest sea-crossing bridge

 Like other critics, Mo believes that building the bridge was a political act.
 In the wake of Occupy Hong Kong -- the 2014 pro-democracy protests which rocked the territory -- Beijing has tightened its grip on the city.
 Opponents see the bridge as a means by which to force assimilation and exert control.

-"You can't see the existing the transport connections -- in a literal way.
+"You can't see the existing transport connections -- in a literal way.
 But this bridge is very visible ... you can see it from the plane when you fly in to Hong Kong, and it's breathtaking," says Mo.
 "It links Hong Kong to China almost like an umbilical cord.
 You see it, and you know you're linked up to the motherland."

 Mo says she is unsure that Hong Kong's roads can cope with the extra vehicular traffic the bridge will bring, and she believes the territory doesn't need any more tourists.
 "Hong Kong is bursting.
 We already get more tourists than the whole of the UK."
 In 2016, Hong Kong welcomed 56.7 million tourist arrivals, whereas the UK received 37.6 million overseas visitors.